telerik/blazor-docs/knowledge-base/inputs-handle-keyboard-events.md

 	<tbody>
 		<tr>
 			<td>Product</td>
-			<td>TextBox for Blazor, NumericTextBox for Blazor, other inputs/form elements</td>
+			<td>TextBox for Blazor, NumericTextBox for Blazor, other inputs/form elements such as the Editor</td>
 		</tr>
 	</tbody>
 </table>